-Mark Friday, May 3, on your calendar.
-We'll be with our students from 8:00 to 2:30.
+Mark Friday, May 6, on your calendar.
+We'll be with our Connections students for a significant portion of the day.

-For this project, you will work with a co-teacher (or co-teachers) to lead a group of students from Adams-Friendship High School and Menasha High School.
-A collaboration between UWSP professors, students, and the teachers and students of these Wisconsin high schools, you will work as a member of a teaching team to lead on-line literature circles based one of our class novel selections.
-Assuming the role of teachers in these on-line literature circles, you will interact with students, respond to their work and guide them through assessments that you and your partner(s) develop; in addition, you will also visit your students in their physical classrooms, host them during their May 3th all-day visit to the UWSP campus and, of course, reflect on this entire process.
+For this project, you will work with a co-teacher (or co-teachers) to lead a group of students from Adams-Friendship High School, Banger High School, Marshfield High School, and Granton High School.
+A collaboration between UWSP professors, students, and the teachers and students of these Wisconsin high schools, you will work as a member of a teaching team to lead on-line literature circles based one an essential question.
+Assuming the role of teachers in these on-line literature circles, you will interact with students, respond to their work and guide them through assessments that you and your partner(s) develop; in addition, you will also visit your students in their physical classrooms, host them during their May 6th Virtual Field Trip Experience, of course, reflect on this entire process.
 Participating in the UWSP Connections Project puts you in the role of teacher and gives you real-world experience in working with your own students on the actual, messy, unpredictable, exciting, and joyful enterprise of reading and discussing literature; it provides you with critical interactions that will help you develop the foundational skills needed for goal-oriented planning and assessment, work which best transpires in functional teaching teams.